codyfight/game-client-js/README.md

 </head>
 ```

-Alternatively, you can download [client script](https://client.codyfight.com/lib/client.js) and use it locally.
+Alternatively, you can use the [client script](https://client.codyfight.com/lib/client.js) to host it locally or on a server.